tonyg/js-nacl/README.md

 Returns a lower-case hexadecimal representation of the given binary data.

+### nacl.from_hex(String) → Uint8Array

+Converts a lower- or upper-case hexadecimal representation of binary data into the equivalent Uint8Array.

 ### nacl.encode_utf8(String) → Uint8Array

 Returns the binary equivalent of the argument, encoded using UTF-8.